 The manual release processes, mainly promoting configurations from one environment to another, introduce a significant risk of errors.
 These errors can cause system outages, leading to disruptions in service and impacting user experience.

-Failures are an inevitable part of any system, and Kafka applications are no different.
-These failures can occur at different levels, including client-side issues where event deserialization creates problems for consumers, as well as infrastructure-related issues that result in the loss of zookeeper/Kafka configurations.
+Failures are an inevitable part of any system, and Apache Kafka applications are no different.
+These failures can occur at different levels, including client-side issues where event deserialization creates problems for consumers, as well as infrastructure-related issues that result in the loss of ZooKeeper/Apache Kafka configurations.

 How to mitigate these problems?